Talks

 GRITTS seminars, Massachusetts Institute of Technology LIGO Lab, Cambridge MA, USA, Oct 2017.

-Physics colloquia, University of Texas at Dallas, Dallas TX, USA, Sep 2017.
+Physics colloquia, University of Texas at Dallas, Richardson TX, USA, Sep 2017.

 Theory group seminars, Universitat de Barcelona, Barcelona, Spain, May 2017.

-GR seminars, Department Applied Mathematics and Theoretical Physics, Cambridge, UK, May 2017.
+GR seminars, Department of Applied Mathematics and Theoretical Physics, Cambridge, UK, May 2017.

 Oskar Klein Center colloquia, Stockholms Universitet, Stockholm, Sweden, Jan 2017.

-Department seminar series, Università degli Studi di Milano, Milan, Italy, Apr 2016.
+Department seminars, Università degli Studi di Milano, Milan, Italy, Apr 2016.

 Astrophysics seminars, University of Birmingham, Birmingham, UK, Feb 2016.